4 Steps 4 Kids - The Right Seat Matters for Safety

 - Set a good example for your child.
 Buckle up!

-A certified child passenger safety technician can check your child safety seat and answer questions about child passenger safety.
-To find a child safety seat event and inspection station in your area, go to safeny.ny.gov/events.htm
+A certified child passenger safety technician can check your car seat and answer questions about child passenger safety.
+To find a car seat event and inspection station in your area, go to safeny.ny.gov/events.htm

 - New York State Department of Health